mayadata-io/culture/job-roles/Developer-Advocate.md

 ## Responsibilities
 * Connect online and face-to-face with user group members to build personal relationships and deeply understand their needs, usage, journeys, and barriers to adoption
-* Produce high quality technical “how-to” content (blogs, webinars, talks) addressingcommon user needs, latest technology advances, and emerging best practices
+* Produce high quality technical “how-to” content (blogs, webinars, talks) addressing common user needs, latest technology advances, and emerging best practices
 * Present at meetups, conferences, and other ecosystem events
 * Build and nurture relationships with fellow ecosystem influencers and open source leaders